Leadde Logo

 • Start with a short outline or bullet-point script

-• Choose a presenter from a public AI avatar library
+• Choose a presenter from a public AI avatar generator library

 • Select a template aligned with brand style